Climate, Capitalism and Communities

-Astrid B. Stensrud is Associate Professor in the Department of Global Development and Planning at the University of Agder.
-She holds a PhD in Social Anthropology from the University of Oslo, as part of the research project 'Overheating: the three crises of globalisation'.
+Astrid B. Stensrud is a postdoctoral fellow in the Department of Social Anthropology, University of Oslo, as part of the research project 'Overheating: the three crises of globalisation'.
 Since 2001, she has done extensive ethnographic research in the Peruvian Andes.
-She has recently published several journal articles and book chapters on climate change, water and neoliberalism, for publications including Ethnos: Journal of Anthropology and Critique of Anthropology.
+She has recently published several journal articles and book chapters on climate change, water and neoliberalism, for publications including Ethnos: Journal of Anthropology.
 She is the co-editor of forthcoming volume, Climate, Capitalism and Communities (Pluto 2019).

 Thomas Hylland Eriksen is Professor of Social Anthropology at the University of Oslo and former President of the European Association of Social Anthropologists.
 He is the author of numerous classics of anthropology, including Small Places, Large Issues - 4th Edition (Pluto, 2015) and What is Anthropology? - 2nd Edition (Pluto, 2017).

 'Presenting evidence from places as diverse as the Arctic, Mongolia and Peru, this volume testifies to the growing anthropological awareness of the link between global capitalism and climate change' - Hans A Baer, author of 'Global Capitalism and Climate Change: The Need for an Alternative World System'

 'An excellent analysis of climate change and global 'overheating'.
 Every researcher, politician and activist seeking ways to avert ecological and social meltdown should read this book' - Veronica Strang, author of 'Water: Nature and Culture'